nativewind/nativewind/apps/website/docs/getting-started/typescript.md

 # Typescript

 NativeWind extends the React Native types via declaration merging.
-The simplest method to include the types is to create a new `app.d.ts` file and add a [triple-slash directive](https://www.typescriptlang.org/docs/handbook/triple-slash-directives.html) referencing the types.
+The simplest method to include the types is to create a new `app.d.ts` or `my-app.d.ts` (try what works for you) file and add a [triple-slash directive](https://www.typescriptlang.org/docs/handbook/triple-slash-directives.html) referencing the types.

 ```tsx
 /// <reference types="nativewind/types" />